 Look up D/P 86/1/14 to see if the wedding Banns for William George Turner were read in Stebbing , or more likely in Ipswich?.
 And banns in Dunmow - A12074 - & this also includes data on the school 1857-1888.

 1914.
-Living at 9/14?, Buchanan Gardens, Kensal Rise, Willesden Hazel Richardson has a postcard ’s sister, from Biarritz.
+Living at 9/14?, Buchanan Gardens, Kensal Rise, Willesden.
+Hazel Richardson has/had a postcard from Edith’s sister, from Biarritz.

 . .. .

 Buchanan Gardens . . . . . . . . . . . . . . . . . . . . . . . . . .
 9 Buchanan Gardens 2010

 1914 - 1918 What did he do in World War 1?
 He was in the Essex Yeomanry 1907-1910, but did he re-enlist?- not before Feb1915.
 I cannot trace a medal card that might be his, but if he only served in England there would be no medal card..
 Electoral Registers for Kensal Rise/Willesden only exist from 1922, in the LMA: the following are the conditions then existing for being included in them _ 1884 All male householders and tenants paying £10 per annum[ quite a low sum - 2 basic rooms would cost this] could vote.
 1918 All men over 21 and married women over 30 could vote .
 1928.
 All women over 21 could vote.

 Compulsory conscription started in 1916 for all men of his age not in reserved occupations.
 Stebbing Church has a Roll of Honour for those Stebbing [ but he had moved away by 1912!] men who served in WW1: this includes F & P Schlueter [ but seemingly not his friend Christian George Schlueter] and E, G, L J, R & R Lagden.